kadenzipfel/smart-contract-vulnerabilities/vulnerabilities/insufficient-gas-griefing.md

 ## Insufficient Gas Griefing

-Griefing is a type of attack often performed in video games, where a malicious user plays a game in an unintended way to bother other players, also known as trolling.
-This type of attack is also used to prevent transactions from being performed as intended.

-This attack can be done on contracts which accept data and use it in a sub-call on another contract.
+Insufficient gas griefing can be done on contracts which accept data and use it in a sub-call on another contract.
 This method is often used in multisignature wallets as well as transaction relayers.
 If the sub-call fails, either the whole transaction is reverted, or execution is continued.

 Let's consider a simple relayer contract as an example.
 As shown below, the relayer contract allows someone to make and sign a transaction, without having to execute the transaction.
 Often this is used when a user can't pay for the gas associated with the transaction.